 This is a place that’s seen it all.
-From the largest baths in ancient Rome, to a quarry and mediaeval hunting ground, to an opulent 16th-century basilica: Santa Maria degli Angeli e dei Martiri and its surrounds form an interesting record of Rome’s changing fortunes over the centuries.
+From the largest baths in ancient Rome, to a quarry and medieval hunting ground, to an opulent 16th-century basilica: Santa Maria degli Angeli e dei Martiri and its surrounds is imprinted with the story of Rome’s changing fortunes over the centuries.

-It’s located just a five-minute walk from Rome’s main train station, Termini, in a part of the city that some tourism websites euphemistically describe as ‘colourful’ (read: sorta dodgy).
+The Basilica is located just a five-minute walk from Rome’s main train station, Termini, in a part of the city that some euphemistically describe as ‘colourful’ (read: sorta dodgy).

 But don’t let this humble exterior fool you.
-What the Basilica lacks in architectural splendour externally it makes up for in interior opulence.
-Plus there’s a very good reason why, from the outside, the church kind of looks like a ruin — it is.
+What the Basilica lacks in gravitas externally it makes up for in interior opulence.
+Plus there’s a very good reason why, from the outside, the church kind of pretty much looks like a ruin — it kind of pretty much is.

 This Basilica was built within the fabric of the surviving ruins of what was once the largest, most sumptuous bath complex in ancient Rome, if not the entire empire.

 Ruins, re-use and recycling

 The Baths of Diocletian were built here from 298 to 306 AD.
 The name is sort of a misnomer: though dedicated to Emperor Diocletian, they were in fact commissioned by his co-ruler Maximian.
 Reportedly nearly 11 acres in size, and able to accommodate 3,000 people, these Baths were larger than the Baths of Caracalla which are still around today.* Public baths such as these tended to be open to both rich and poor; even women and maybe even slaves could bathe here, though typically at different hours.